AngelMunoz/Hox/markdown/guides/declarative-shadow-dom.md

 </my-panel>
 ```

-Traditionally F# devs would archive this kind of composition by using functions that take the content as parameters and fill the wholes defined in the templates they produce, however this approach is not friendly to scoping or requires complicated setups to enable scoping, here we're leveraging the browser's built-in support for Declarative Shadow DOM to enable this kind of composition.
+Traditionally F# devs would achieve this kind of composition by using functions that take the content as parameters and fill the wholes defined in the templates they produce, however this approach is not friendly to scoping or requires complicated setups to enable scoping, here we're leveraging the browser's built-in support for Declarative Shadow DOM to enable this kind of composition.

 For the C#/VB devs, the story is quite similar